Abhishekpathania01/General/EDU/Exercise-01/Login-to-Azure.md

 4. On **Stay signed in** the pop-up window, click **No**.

-5. On successful login, you will redirected to the Azure dashboard.
+5. On successful login, you will be redirected to the Azure dashboard.